About Us

 Our Expertise

-Our content is created and reviewed by experienced woodworkers with decades of combined experience in furniture making, cabinetry, and traditional joinery.
-Our lead writer, David Chen, brings over 15 years of professional woodworking experience, with training in both Japanese and European techniques.
+Every piece of content here is created and reviewed by working woodworkers with decades of combined experience in furniture making, cabinetry, and traditional joinery.
+Our lead writer, David Chen, has been building furniture professionally for over 15 years, trained in both Japanese and European techniques — which gives him a broader perspective than most on how different traditions approach the same problems.

-We focus on practical, hands-on guidance that you can apply in your own workshop.
-From fundamental joinery like dovetails and mortise-and-tenon joints to advanced techniques and tool selection, we cover the skills that matter.
+We focus on practical guidance you can actually use in your own shop.
+From fundamental joints like dovetails and mortise-and-tenon to advanced techniques, tool selection, and finishing methods — we cover what matters and skip what doesn’t.
+No filler content, no theoretical discussions that never connect to real workshop situations.

 What We Cover

-- Joinery Techniques: Detailed guides on dovetails, mortise and tenon, biscuit joints, pocket holes, and more
+- Joinery Techniques: Detailed, tested guides on dovetails, mortise and tenon, biscuit joints, pocket holes, and everything in between

-- Tool Reviews: Honest assessments of hand tools and power tools for the workshop
+- Tool Reviews: Honest assessments based on actual use — hand tools and power tools we’ve run through real projects in our own shops

 Our Editorial Standards

-Every article on Master Wood Crafters is written from hands-on experience.
-We test the techniques we describe, use the tools we recommend, and verify our information against established woodworking practices.
-Our goal is accuracy and practical usefulness.
+Every article is written from hands-on experience.
+We test the techniques we describe, use the tools we recommend, and check our information against established woodworking practices.
+When we get something wrong — and it happens — we update the article.
+Our goal is accuracy and genuine usefulness, not content volume.

-We update our content regularly to reflect new tools, techniques, and best practices in the woodworking community.
+We update regularly to cover new tools, evolving techniques, and insights from the woodworking community.
+The craft keeps developing, and our content should too.

 Affiliate Disclosure

 Some articles contain affiliate links to tools and supplies on Amazon.
-If you purchase through these links, we earn a small commission at no extra cost to you.
-This supports our work and allows us to continue providing free woodworking education.
-Our recommendations are based solely on quality and value—affiliate partnerships never influence our editorial opinions.
+When you buy through these links, we earn a small commission at no extra cost to you.
+That revenue supports the site and lets us keep providing free woodworking education.
+Our recommendations are based entirely on quality and value — affiliate relationships never influence what we recommend.
+If a tool isn’t worth buying, we won’t link to it regardless of commission rates.

 Connect With Us